-Our medical/surgical unit is a 21-bed unit with an eight-bed cardiac telemetry capacity that provides treatment, support and services to hospitalized patients of all ages, from children to senior adults.
+Our Medical/Surgical Unit is a 21-bed unit with an eight-bed cardiac telemetry capacity that provides treatment, support and services to hospitalized patients of all ages, from children to senior adults.
 Our experienced staff is made up of registered nurses, licensed practical nurses, certified nurse assistants, telemetry techs and ward secretaries.
-All of our registered nurses are certified in Basic Life Support and by the National Institutes of Health - Stroke Scale (NIH).
-Our charge nurses are certified in Advanced Cardiac Life Support (ACLS), Pediatric Advanced Life Support (PALS) and NIH Stroke Certified.
-In addition all nursing personnel receive continuing education specific to the medical/surgical area so that they can provide the best care to patients.
-Special training includes telemetry cardiac monitoring, which allows nursing personnel on the medical/surgical unit to interpret patient cardiac rhythms.
+All our registered nurses are certified in Basic Life Support and by the National Institutes of Health - Stroke Scale (NIH).
+Our charge nurses are also certified in Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS).
+In addition, all nursing personnel receive continuing education specific to the medical/surgical area so that they can provide the best care to patients.
+Special training includes telemetry cardiac monitoring, which allows nursing personnel on the Medical/Surgical Unit to interpret patient cardiac rhythms.
 At Cass Regional Medical Center, our nursing staff focuses on all aspects of a patient's care, including their physical, psychosocial and spiritual needs.

 Nursing services are provided 24 hours per day, 7 days per week.
 Visiting hours on Cass Regional Medical Center's Medical/Surgical Unit are from 7 a.m. to 9 p.m.
 Before visiting a patient, please make sure to stop by the nurses' station.